jimorc/jimo/docs_doxygen/events.md

 that underlies the event in the publishing object has a reference to the Delegate that encapsulates the subscriber's event handler.
 ### To Unsubscribe from an Event
-Use the subtraction assignment operator <code>-=</code> to unsubscribe from an event.
+Use the subtraction assignment operator `-=` to unsubscribe from an event.
 Assuming you have used the code from the section
-*How to Subscribe to and Unsubscribe from Events* to subscribe to <code>raiseCustomEvent</code>, you can unsubscribe from the event as
+*How to Subscribe to and Unsubscribe from Events* to subscribe to `customEvent`, you can unsubscribe from the event as
  follows:
 ```
-publisher.raiseCustomEvent -= { *this, &Subscriber::handleCustomEvent };
+publisher.customEvent -= { *this, &Subscriber::handleCustomEvent };
 ```
 or
 ```
-publisher.raiseCustomEvent -= CustomEventHandler(*this, &Subscriber::handleCustomEvent);
+publisher.customEvent -= CustomEventHandler(*this, &Subscriber::handleCustomEvent);
 ```
-When all subscribers have unsubscribed from an event, the event instance in thea *Publisher* class obejct is set to empty.
+When all subscribers have unsubscribed from an event, the event instance in thea *Publisher* class object is set to empty.
 ## How to Publish Events that Conform to jimo Guidelines
 The following procedure demonstrates how to add events that follow the standard jimo pattern to your classes and structs.
 All events in the jimo library are based on the